Hyundai Palisade: Markets

+Asia

+Brunei

+The second-generation Palisade was launched in Brunei on 12 December 2025, in the sole variant: Calligraphy AWD, powered by the Smartstream G 2.5-litre turbocharged petrol.

 Indonesia

-The second-generation Palisade was launched in Indonesia on 13 June 2025, with three variants: Signature, Calligraphy and Calligraphy AWD, powered by the Smartstream G 2.5-litre turbocharged petrol hybrid powertrain.
+The second-generation Palisade was launched in Indonesia on 13 June 2025, with three variants: Signature, Calligraphy and Calligraphy AWD, powered by the Smartstream G 2.5-litre turbocharged petrol hybrid.

+Laos

+The second-generation Palisade was launched in Laos on 5 March 2026, with two variant: GLS AWD and Calligraphy AWD, powered by the Smartstream G 2.5-litre turbocharged petrol.

 Philippines

-The second-generation Palisade was launched in the Philippines on 23 July 2025, in the sole HEV Calligraphy variant, powered by the Smartstream G 2.5-litre turbocharged petrol hybrid powertrain.
+The second-generation Palisade was launched in the Philippines on 23 July 2025, in the sole HEV Calligraphy variant, powered by the Smartstream G 2.5-litre turbocharged petrol hybrid.

 Middle East

-The second-generation Palisade was launched in the Middle East on 10 September 2025.
+The second-generation Palisade was introduced in the Middle Eastern markets on 10 September 2025.

 North America

 The 2026 Palisade was revealed for the North American market during the New York International Auto Show on 16 April 2025.
 Powertrain options for the North American market include a 3.5-litre V6, the same Smartstream G3.5 as the fourth-generation Kia Carnival, paired to an 8-speed automatic transmission, and an all-new hybrid powertrain containing a 2.5-litre turbocharged inline-4 paired with electric motors and a 6-speed automatic transmission.
 The V6 powertrain can tow 5,000 pounds and the hybrid powertrain can tow 4,000 pounds.

 Additionally, a new XRT Pro trim was revealed, promising improved off-road capability over the previous XRT trim.
 Specs include 8.4 inches of ground clearance, a 20.5-degree approach angle, a 22.4-degree departure angle, and an 18.3-degree breakover angle, and front and rear recovery hooks.